JonathanDC64/DevOps/Git/Git Notes.md

 git add .
 ```

-## git commit - Record cahnges to the repository
+## git commit - Record changes to the repository

 Creates a snapshot of the repositories contents
 at the current point in time (Based on staged files).